Which Consignment Software?

 Most consignment software programs have been produced by and are largely dependent upon one person.
 It's fairly common to see a website, a toll-free number, a company name and a business presented in first-person plural ("We") - all designed to create the illusion of plurality, when in fact the longevity of the software dangles precariously from a thin lifeline from one person.
 In the past 10 years a half dozen such individuals have come and gone.
 Buyers from such sources lost their money and were sent shopping for another program to purchase and learn along with the added expenses of data conversion and down time.

-Who Are Your Business Associates?
+Who Are the Software Vendor's Business Associates?

 Additional Features